Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 Let's start with the intent in **nlu.yml**

-This intent (*say_name*) is in the *chitchat* group.
+This intent (*say_name*) is in the *chitchat* [group](https://rasa.com/docs/rasa/chitchat-faqs).
+After we recognize an Entity in the user message, it automatically fills the Slot with the same name (if the Slot settings are correct).
 We "teach" Rasa to recognize Entities in user messages like this:

 ~~~
 nlu: